 Some Santoku knives incorporate laminated steels, known as “San Mai.,” It has a suminagashi pattern, which refers to a similarity with the blade’s multi-layered, damascened steel alloy and the Japanese art of marbled paper.
 Laminated stainless steel cladding is used on the best Santoku knives as it improves strength and deters rust development.
 It also maintains the strength of the cutting edge.
 These are more expensive, higher quality Santoku knives.

-Why the money is worth it
+Why it’s worth the money

 The best Santoku knife for the money